 The door’s position can also be detected whereby the frame is attached with an appliance and a permanent magnet mounted on the door.
 These appliances are placed in such a way that they get activated when the door is closed and the lights go off.
 When the door is open, the magnetic device is deactivated and the lights turn on.

-These devices are not visible since they are normally mounted behind door frames.
+These devices are not visible since they are normally mounted behind door frames in your home-zone.
 This improves the aesthetic look of the refrigerator.
 These devices are non-contact, meaning they do not require any physical contact to operate.

 5. Heating sensors